Bruce Keogh: NHS Medical Director, Department of Health (2007–2013)

-NHS England (2013-18)
+NHS National Medical Director, NHS England (2013–18)

 Following the election of a coalition Government in 2010, he was tasked with making clinical outcomes the currency of NHS business.
 In response, his team developed the NHS Outcomes Framework which was based on the observation that all healthcare systems should do five things well: Firstly, the NHS should stop you dying prematurely from things they could influence through treatment or prevention through immunisations e.g. stroke, heart attacks, measles.
 Secondly, the NHS should look after you well if you have a long-term medical condition such as diabetes, asthma, arthritis.
 Thirdly, the NHS should treat you effectively if you need a short episode of care e.g. broken leg, an operation or infection.
 Fourthly, the NHS should treat you well.
 The experience should be as positive as possible, ranging from participation in decisions about your treatment to decent customer service.
 Finally, the NHS should treat you safely.
 All of these are measurable at different levels.
 They also dovetail with the definition of quality in the three domains of effectiveness, safety, and experience.

 The five domains of the NHS Outcomes Framework have formed the basis of the Government's Mandate to NHS England and NHS England's planning guidance for the NHS where they give clarity of purpose and direction to the NHS in a way that was previously undefined.
 He has argued that the role of NHS England is to "turn taxpayers money into good clinical outcomes".

 Following the Lansley reforms of the NHS, he was appointed National Medical Director in NHS England from 2013, where he is responsible for promoting a focus on quality, clinical leadership and innovation.
 To facilitate these aims he was responsible for overseeing the establishment of Academic Health Science Networks, Strategic Clinical Networks and Clinical Senates.
 He put clinicians at the heart of NHS England through the Chief Pharmaceutical, Dental, Scientific and Allied Health Professions officers, a primary care deputy, a medical director for specialised commissioning, regional medical directors and pharmacists, area medical directors, over 20 expert national clinical directors and junior doctors, pharmacists and dentists through the National Medical Director's Clinical Fellowship Scheme.
+In 2015 he established and chaired the NHS National Innovation Accelerator to help innovators and promote innovation in the NHS.

 With the advent of medical revalidation, he became the senior responsible officer for doctors in England.

 In November 2014 Keogh oversaw the publication of around 5,000 consultant surgeons' mortality and procedure related-complication rates.
 He warned that a further 2,500 who did not share this information would face penalties.

 In April 2017, Keogh announced that he would be stepping down at the end of the year and in January 2018, left NHS England to become chair of Birmingham Women's and Children's NHS Foundation Trust.